 These areas were excluded under Round 1 because they were categorised as “significant urban areas” due to their proximity to Adelaide.

 “This is fantastic news for our region and something I have tirelessly advocated for on behalf of our community and our councils who desperately need access to funds to meet the demands of a growing region,” Rebekha said.

 “It was completely ridiculous that projects on the Gold Coast and in Geelong and Wollongong could successfully apply for Building Better Regions funding, even though they are nationally defined Major Cities.

 “I spoke in Parliament about this issue, I wrote numerous letters to the then Regional Development Minister Senator Fiona Nash and I met with her twice to discuss the concerns expressed to me by Regional Development Australia Adelaide Hills, Fleurieu and Kangaroo Island and our local councils had about the unfairness of the boundaries.

 “I am delighted that the Government has seen the merit in our arguments and changed the boundaries.

 “The new criteria means community organisations can now apply for grants of between $5000 and $10 million to build new infrastructure or upgrade existing infrastructures.

-“This could mean significant investment in projects that create jobs, drive economic growth and build stronger regional communities.”
+“This could mean a significant investment in projects that create jobs, drive economic growth and build stronger regional communities.”

 Applications for Round 2 of the Building Better Regions Fund opened November 7.